Renewal: The Interplay of Returning and Becoming

 What lesson do the caribou shout to us with the thunder of their hooves as they deepen the crown of the planet?
 They are evidence, even as we speak, of the fact that in every living thing, there is an inner necessity that outweighs all consequences.

-We, too, follow paths fraught with known and unknown perils in our pursuit of physical and spiritual prosperity.
+We, too, follow paths fraught with known and unknown perils in our pursuit of physical and spiritual wholeness.
 With perseverance, we push through the chill of uncertainty, face existential hazards, and resiliently grow in body and spirit.

 Like the caribou, our inner requisite to fulfill a calling and live out our values accordingly—outweighs all fears of disrupting our certainty about what is needed to thrive.
 As Mark Nepo concludes,